Kreate-Malaysia/cron-apu-timetable/README.md

 - [License](#license)

 ## 🚀 Getting Started
+The package manager that we're using is `pnpm`.
+If you don't have it already installed, [click here](https://pnpm.io/installation) to install it.

 1. Clone the repository to your machine.
 2. Open a terminal in the root folder of the repository.
 3. Run `pnpm install`